 Services and accommodations are available through the AccessAbility Services (AAS) office on a case-by-case basis to qualified students with known and/or documented disabilities.
 AAS can provide accessibility information regarding classroom accommodations, liaison with faculty, community referrals, and medical reserve parking authorizations.
 AAS can be reached at (360) 538-4099, HUB 146, or email@example.com.To receive catalog information in an alternative format, please contact AAS.

-Veterans, eligible members of the selected reserves, and dependents of deceased or 100% disabled veterans interested in attending the college and utilizing state or federal benefits must contact the Veterans Office in the Student Support Center (HUB).
-Applicants may contact the Veterans Office at (360) 538-4049 or firstname.lastname@example.org.
+Veterans, eligible members of the selected reserves, and dependents of service connected deceased or 100% disabled veterans interested in attending the college and utilizing state or federal benefits must contact the Veterans Office in the Student Support Center (HUB).
+Applicants may contact the Veterans Office at (360) 538-4174 or firstname.lastname@example.org.
 Information is also available on the Grays Harbor College website at https://www.ghc.edu/studentservices/veteran-resources.

 Students are reminded to familiarize themselves with the scholastic standards and the academic regulations stated in this catalog.
 Failure to maintain satisfactory progress or changes in enrollment levels could result in the reduction, cancellation, or repayment of education benefits.